 Our bodies follow a natural cycle that allows us to stay awake and alert during the day and helps us sleep at night.
 However, when you stare at these screens too long and especially before you fall asleep, it affects this natural rhythm, known as the Circadian rhythm.

-This leads to a disruption of melatonin production, a hormone that provides your body the cues for when to sleep.
+This leads to a disruption of melatonin production, a hormone that provides your body with the cues for when to sleep.
 This can make it hard to fall asleep and can completely ruin your sleeping patterns.
 In turn, prolonged sleep deprivation alone can lead to several serious health issues as described next.

 If your sleep is disturbed over a long period of time, it leads to the buildup of neurotoxins, which can result in a vicious cycle making your symptoms worse and worse.
-Poor sleep will eventually affect your cognitive abilities and can affect school/job performance and any situations that require focus.
+Inadequate sleep will eventually affect your cognitive abilities and can affect school/job performance and any situations that require focus.

-Sleep rejuvenates and refurbishes brain functions and a repeated disruption of your sleep cycle will lead to impaired memory function during the day.
+Sleep rejuvenates and refurbishes brain functions, and a repeated disruption of your sleep cycle will lead to impaired memory function during the day.
 Disruption in the production of melatonin is the root cause of the disturbance of sleep hygiene.